gramsower/new-mountains-wellness/CAPSTONEPROP.md

   - Ability to handle multimedia --  streaming videos, pictures.
 Client already has a youtube channel, so we will piggyback off of that going forward.
   - Responsive web design with minimum of three use cases: phone, tablet, desktop.
 Review Semantic-UI and Material-UI.
   - 'Contact me' form
-  - Multiple views to organize information + resources available to all site users
+  ~~- Multiple views to organize information + resources available to all site users
   - Calendar displaying upcoming public events (group yoga, meditation, etc.) .
-  - Owner portal allowing changes to calendar (this is the minimum portal functionality)
+  - Owner portal allowing changes to calendar (this is the minimum portal functionality)~~

 ### Tech Stack

-  - Frontend: Javascript/React, Next.js,
+  - Frontend: Javascript/React, ~~Next.js,~~
-  - Backend: Likely NoSQL, possibly Firebase.
+  - ~~Backend: Likely NoSQL, possibly Firebase.~~

 ### Notes / Scratchpad
-- Authentication to be implemented with two levels:
+~~- Authentication to be implemented with two levels:

   - Business Owner:
     - will need access to all site functions, including: